styleguidist/react-styleguidist/docs/Documenting.md

 ## Writing code examples

-Code examples in Markdown use the ES6+JSX syntax.
-They can access all the components of your style guide using global variables:
+Code examples in Markdown use ES6+JSX syntax.
+All components covered by the style guide can be used in all examples:

 ```jsx
 <Panel>